nuttysunday/Fetch-Recipe-iOS-app/Readme.md

 2. Added Handoff between different devices present in Apple ecosystem.
 3. Create an internal framework for the shared codebase for different platforms.
 4. Optimize UI for each platform.
+5. Setup a Xcloud CI/CD pipeline to automatically deploy app in Test Flight after code pushed to main branch for beta testing.